oracle-samples/oaim-sandbox/helm/values_summary.md

 # --Global Configuration
 global:
   api:
-    # -- OAIM API Key; you must specify either apiKey or name of an existing Secret
+    # -- API Key; you must specify either apiKey or name of an existing Secret
     apiKey: ""
-    # -- The OAIM  Helm chart supports storing the API Key in a secret.
+    # -- The Helm chart supports storing the API Key in a secret.
     # The secret needs to contain one key with its value set
     secretName: "hologram-api-keys"
     # -- Name of the key in the secret containing the API Key, overrides the default key name "apiKey"
     secretKey: ""

-oaim-server:
+oai-server:
   replicaCount: 1
   image:
-    repository: localhost/oaim-server
+    repository: localhost/oai-server
     tag: "latest"
   imagePullPolicy: IfNotPresent
   imagePullSecrets: []